Vsevolozhsky District

 Vsevolozhsky District (Все́воложский райо́н) is an administrative and municipal district (raion), one of the seventeen in Leningrad Oblast, Russia.
 It is located in the central northwestern part of the oblast on the Karelian Isthmus and borders with Priozersky District in the north, Kirovsky District in the south, Vyborgsky District in the northwest, Nevsky, Krasnogvardeysky, Kalininsky, Vyborgsky, and Kurortny Districts of the federal city of St. Petersburg in the west, and is washed by Lake Ladoga in the east.
 The area of the district is 3036.4 km2.
 Its administrative center is the town of Vsevolozhsk.
 Population (excluding the administrative center): 131,233 (2002 Census);

 Geography

 The Okhta River flows through the district while the Neva defines its southeastern border.
-There are many lakes in the district, most significant of them being Lakes Lembolovskoye, Kavgolovskoye, Khepoyarvi, and Voloyarvi.
-The landscape is mostly flat with in the south and east and hilly in the west and northwest.
+There are many lakes in the district, the most significant of them being Lakes Lembolovskoye, Kavgolovskoye, Khepoyarvi, and Voloyarvi.
+The landscape is mostly flat in the south and east and hilly in the west and northwest.
 Altitudes range between 170–180 m above sea level in the north to less than 1 m in the south.

 Low moraine ridges with the relative height of 10–20 m are located parallel to the shore of Lake Ladoga, and along the coastal lowlands are the coastal dunes which reach the height of 3–5 m.
 About 60% of the district's territory is covered by forests, mostly pine.
 Swamps occupy another 3.6%.